saypop/chitter-challenge/README.md

 2. Create the database using the psql command CREATE DATABASE chitter;
 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_peeps_table.sql
-5. Create the database using the psql command CREATE DATABASE chitter_test;
+5. Create the test database using the psql command CREATE DATABASE chitter_test;
 6. Repeat steps 3 to ...

 ### Usage: